-Schizophrenia is a mental illness that affects the sufferer’s ability to think clearly and decipher fantasy from reality.
-As a result of this, the individual can start to become withdrawn, feel confused and lose interest in their normal, daily life.
+Schizophrenia is a mental health condition that affects people’s ability to think clearly and decipher fantasy from reality.
+This can lead those affected to become withdrawn, feel confused and lose interest in their day-to-day life.

-This fact-sheet will look at the causes and symptoms of schizophrenia.
-We will explore the stigma, common misconceptions of the disorder and how a counsellor may help.
+Here we will look at the causes and symptoms of schizophrenia.
+We’ll also explore the stigma, common misconceptions, and how talking therapies can help.

 Causes of schizophrenia

-The causes of schizophrenia remain unknown.
-Many believe it is a combination of genetic, environmental and behavioural factors.
+The causes of schizophrenia are largely unknown, however, many believe it is a combination of genetic, environmental, and behavioural factors.

-Genetics – The disorder has a tendency to run in families, though no specific gene is responsible.
+The condition has a tendency to run in families, though no specific gene is responsible.
 It is thought that varying combinations of genes can make a person more vulnerable.

-Brain development – Studies have shown that people living with schizophrenia have subtle differences in brain structure.
+Studies have shown that people living with schizophrenia have subtle differences in brain structure.
 These differences aren’t apparent in everyone.
-But it does suggest that schizophrenia may be a slight disorder of the brain.

-Birth complications – Research suggests that people who experienced birth complications, before or during their birth are more likely to develop the disorder.
-Complications could include a premature birth, a low birth weight or asphyxia (lack of oxygen) during birth.
+Research suggests that people who experienced birth complications, before or during their birth are more likely to develop the disorder.
+Complications could include a premature birth, low birth weight or asphyxia (lack of oxygen) during birth.